- 1 Lean Change Management — What is the Secret Sauce?

 Lean Change Management is an iterative and incremental, evolutionary, and empirical method for organisational change management.

-Secret Sauce Receipt:
+Secret Sauce Recipe:

 - Lean Change Management is based on the metaphor that any change initiative can be thought of as a startup. — See the section on Experiments.

 - People affected by change become involved and accountable by co-creating the change. — See the section on Negotiated Change.

 - Short and closed feedback loops transfer the reaction of the people involved to continuously adapt the course of change.